xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 A dedicated API is provided to send and receive the HP packets.

-The transmit HP queue is optionally rate limited using using the Credit Based Shaper which is described below.
+The transmit HP queue is optionally rate limited using the Credit Based Shaper which is described below.
 Together, these features provide the machinery required by IEEE 802.1Qav, allowing reliable, low-latency delivery of time-sensitive streams over Ethernet networks.

 Credit Based Shaper